BrookeOgrodnik/CommutatorSubgroups/README.md

   - This folder contains two type of python notebooks.
   - Type 1: Creates images and dataframes to play with info from the CSV files
-  - Type 2: Runs searches for the genus of conjugacy classes
+  - Type 2: Runs searches for the genus of conjugacy classes NOTE what is refered to as genus in these files is what the dissertation and paper refer to as Commutator Width
   - Running python-3.7.6